- Common uses

 WHY is this medicine prescribed?

 Crizotinib is used to treat certain types of non-small cell lung cancer (NSCLC) that has spread to nearby tissues or to other parts of the body.
 It is also used to treat a certain type of anaplastic large cell lymphoma (ALCL) that has returned or is unresponsive to other treatment(s) in certain adults and children 1 year of age and older.
+Crizotinib is also used to treat a certain type of inflammatory myofibroblastic tumor (IMT; type of cancer that occurs in mucosal tissues usually in the abdominal area, involving the lungs, bladder, stomach, uterus, liver, or intestines) that cannot be treated with surgery or that has not improved or has come back after previous treatment(s) in adults and children 1 year of age and older.
 Crizotinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of a certain naturally occurring substance that may be needed to help cancer cells multiply.

 Are there OTHER USES for this medicine?